CASFRI/PostgreSQL-Table-Translation-Framework/README.md

     * the Concat function takes two arguments, a comma separated list of values that we provide inside {}, and a separator character.
     * This example would concatenate the values from column_A and column_B, followed by the string 'joined' and separated with '-'.
 If row 1 had values of 'one' and 'two' for column_A and column_B, the string 'one-two-joined' would be returned.

-One feature of the translation engine is that the return type of a translation function must be of the same type as the target attribute type defined in the **targetAttributeType** column of the translation table.
+One feature of the translation engine is that the return type of a translation function must be of the same type as the target attribute type defined in the **target_attribute_type** column of the translation table.
 This means some translation functions have multiple versions that each return a different type (e.g. CopyText, CopyDouble, CopyInt).
 More specific versions (e.g. CopyDouble, CopyInt) are generally implemented as wrappers around more generic versions (e.g. CopyText).

 Some validation helper functions have an optional 'acceptNull' parameter which returns TRUE if the source value is null.
 This allows multiple validation functions to be strung together in cases where the value to be evaluated could occur in one of multiple columns.
 For example, consider a translation that uses two text columns named col1 and col2.
 Only one of these columns should have a value, and the value should be either 'A' or 'B'.
 We can validate this using the following validation rules: